geirhei/lego-master-geir/README.md

 # NXT robot
-Source code for the application in the NXT robot, which is part of the master's project for developing a system of self-navigating robots at the Department of Engineering Cybernetics at The Norwegian University of Science and Technology (NTNU).
+Source code for the application in the NXT robot, which is part of the System of Self-Navigating Robots (SSNAR).
+The work is part of a master's thesis at the Department of Engineering Cybernetics at the Norwegian University of Science and Technology (NTNU).

 Changes:
 - New communication protocol by Kristian Lien NTNU, Spring 2017